mehal1/payment-integration-framework/README.md

 ### Automatic Failover

-When a provider fails (circuit breaker opens), the framework automatically:
+When a payment gateway fails (circuit breaker opens), the framework automatically:
-1. Selects next best provider using routing strategy
+1. Selects next best gateway using routing strategy
-2. Retries payment with alternative provider
+2. Retries payment with alternative gateway
 3. Tracks metrics for both attempts
-4. Returns result from successful provider
+4. Returns result from successful gateway

 Failover is enabled by default and can be configured in `application.yaml`.